-President Barack Obama and Education Secretary Arne Duncan have often claimed that the “return on investment,” or ROI, for pre-k is 10-to-1, meaning there is a $10 payoff in the future for every dollar invested today in pre-kindergarten education.
+President Barack Obama and Education Secretary Arne Duncan have often claimed that the “return on investment, this ” or ROI, side effects for pre-k is 10-to-1, drug meaning there is a $10 payoff in the future for every dollar invested today in pre-kindergarten education.
 Both advocates and opponents of publicly funded pre-k often cite such figures, which can range from lows of about 1.5-to-1 to highs in the upper teens.
 Returns on investment are calculated by performing cost-benefit analyses.
 They are typically reported as ratios – for instance, 3-to-1 indicates that every dollar invested today leads to $3 of savings (adjusted for inflation) later on, with any ratio above 1 deemed a worthwhile investment.

 Source: The Hechinger Report